“Data” is the fuel for modern marketing. But what if that data can’t be trusted?

 Common GA4 Event Tracking Errors & Causes

-The first step is to understand the errors that can cause the missing tracking of key events in G4.
+The first step is understanding the kinds of errors that lead to key events silently failing inside GA4.
 Let’s look at the most common ones.

 1. Custom Events Not Showing in GA4